Pontifical Athenaeum Regina Apostolorum

-The Science and Faith Institute of the Pontifical Athenaeum Regina Apostolorum, in collaboration with Othonia, the International Center of Studies on the Shroud in Turin and the Giulio Ricci Diocesan Center of Sindonology of Rome is offering the fifth consecutive English edition of the Postgraduate Certificate in Shroud Studies, now in its twelfth edition in Italian and in its third edition in Spanish language.
+The Science and Faith Institute of the Pontifical Athenaeum Regina Apostolorum (APRA), in collaboration with Othonia, the International Centre of Studies on the Shroud of Turin and the Diocesan Centre of Sindonology Giulio Ricci of Rome presents, for the seventh consecutive English edition, the Postgraduate Certificate in Shroud Studies.

 Requirements for admission

 – Hold a bachelor’s degree or at least a three-year degree.

 – Alternatively, students may audit the program.
 To do so, they are only required to complete the courses and conferences, after which they will receive a certificate of attendance.